bentomhall/nih-system/homebrewery/world/player-options.md

 When you gain a level in this class, you can exchange one arcanum spell you know for another that you could choose at that level.

 ### Eldritch Master
 At 20th level, you can draw on your inner reserve of mystical power while entreating your patron for at least one minute.
 When you do so, you can either regain spell points equal to your level or regain one expended use of a mystic arcanum.
+Once you use this feature, you cannot do so again until you finish a long rest.

 ### Eldritch Invocations
 If an eldritch invocation has prerequisites, you must meet them to learn it.
 You can learn the invocation at the same time that you meet its prerequisites.
 A level prerequisite refers to your level in this class.